High Wycombe

 High Wycombe, often referred to as Wycombe (/ˈwɪkəm/ WIK-əm), is a market town in Buckinghamshire, England.
 Lying in the valley of the River Wye surrounded by the Chiltern Hills, it is 29 mi west-northwest of Charing Cross in London, 13 mi south-southeast of Aylesbury, 23 mi southeast of Oxford, 15 mi northeast of Reading and 8 mi north of Maidenhead.

-According to the 2021 United Kingdom census, High Wycombe's built up area has a population of 127,856, making it the largest town in the ceremonial county of Buckinghamshire.
-The High Wycombe Urban Area, the conurbation of which the town is the largest component, has a population of 140,684.
-Part of the urban area constitutes the civil parish of Chepping Wycombe, which had a population of 14,455 according to the 2001 census – this parish represents that part of the ancient parish of Chepping Wycombe which was outside the former municipal borough of Wycombe.
+According to the 2021 United Kingdom census, High Wycombe's built up area has a population of 83,535, making it the largest town in the ceremonial county of Buckinghamshire.
 There has been a market held in the High Street since at least the Middle Ages.
 The market is currently held on Tuesday, Friday and Saturday.

+Toponym

+The name Wycombe would appear to come from the River Wye and the old English word for a wooded valley, combe, but according to the Oxford English Dictionary of Place-Names the name, which was first recorded in 799–802 as Wichama, is more likely to be Old English wic and the plural of Old English ham, and probably means "dwellings"; the name of the river was a late back-formation.

+The existence of a settlement at High Wycombe was first documented as 'Wicumun' in 970.